 Prior to joining Liberty, he was Senior Vice President and Chief Financial Officer of Wink Communications (now a subsidiary of OpenTV Corp.), an interactive television company.
 For eight years he was the Executive Vice President and Chief Financial Officer of Emmis Communications Corp., an owner and operator of radio and television stations and magazines.

 Previously, Mr. Schrott was a Vice President in the media-lending group at First Union National Bank (now Wells Fargo).
 He practiced law in Washington, D.C., and Indianapolis, Indiana, specializing in matters before the Federal Communications Commission and media-related business issues.

-He holds a B.S. cum laude from Butler University and a J.D. from the Indiana University School of Law.
+He holds a B.S. from Butler University and a J.D. from the Indiana University School of Law.